-Also known as the axillary vein or lateral group, they consist of 4-6 nodes medial and posterior to the axillary vein and receive the majority of drainage from the upper extremity and drains into the apical axillary group.
+Also known as the axillary vein or humeral group, they consist of 4-6 nodes medial and posterior to the axillary vein and receive the majority of drainage from the upper extremity and drains into the apical axillary group.

 Lying deep to the pectoralis minor muscle within adipose tissue of the axilla, they contain about 4-5 nodes and receive drainage from the breast, the brachial group, the pectoral group, and the subscapular group.

-Also known as the posterior or scapular group, they consist of 5-7 nodes on the lateral edge of the scapula, anterior to the subscapularis muscle; they receive drainage from the posterior neck, shoulder, and trunk.
+Also known as the scapular group, they consist of 5-7 nodes on the lateral edge of the scapula, anterior to the subscapularis muscle; they receive drainage from the posterior neck, shoulder, and trunk.

-Also known as the anterior or external mammary group, they contain 5-6 nodes along the lateral thoracic vessels at the inferior border of the pectoralis minor and superior border of the pectoralis major.
+Also known as the pectoral or external mammary group, they contain 5-6 nodes along the lateral thoracic vessels at the inferior border of the pectoralis minor and superior border of the pectoralis major.
 They receive drainage from the lateral aspect of the breast and abdominal wall, and drain into the central group.

-Also known as the deltopectoral group, while not part of the axillary chain, lie in the region bordered by the clavicle, deltoid and pectoralis major muscles.
+Also known as the deltopectoral nodes, while not part of the axillary chain, lie in the region bordered by the clavicle, deltoid and pectoralis major muscles.
 Surrounding the cephalic vein, this group receives drainage from the forearm and hand.